syncfusion-content/javascript-docs/js/DateTimePicker/Concepts-and-Features/Time-Interval.md

   **[JavaScript]**

-  // Add the code in your script section to render DateTimePicker with 1 hour interval between two adjacent times in time picker popup
+  // Adds the code in your script section to render DateTimePicker with 1 hour interval between two adjacent times in time picker popup

 	        $('#dateTime').ejDateTimePicker({
 	            interval: 60,